-When we talk about faster, better and cheaper access to space here at NanoAvionics, we fully embrace the philosophy – not only through the highly integral design of our products but also through the whole process of nano-satellite mission development.
+When we talk about faster, better and cheaper access to space here at NanoAvionics, we fully embrace the philosophy – not only through the highly integral & modular design of our products but also through the whole process of small satellite mission development.

-One of the advantages of working with NanoAvionics in making your mission a reality is the ability to remotely test your payload’s software compatibility with our M6P nanosatellite bus BEFORE making a purchasing decision.
+One of the advantages of working with NanoAvionics in making your mission a reality is the ability to remotely test your payload’s software compatibility with our smallsatellite buses in some cases even before making a purchasing decision.
 Our Customers also use this feature for payload development, and for running mission-critical tests such as hardware in the loop and debugging.

-Every Customer of NanoAvionics interested in this approach will get their own dedicated FlatSat stacked in a special rack (see picture) with 24/7 access for the duration of their developments and tests.
+Every Customer of NanoAvionics interested in this approach can get their own dedicated FlatSat stacked in a special rack (see picture) with 24/7 access for the duration of their developments and tests.